DevExpress/Blazor/README.md

 # Troubleshooting

+## 1. Update to a New Version

+If an error occurs after you upgraded DevExpress Blazor components to a newer version, review the [list of breaking changes](https://supportcenter.devexpress.com/versionhistory?platformsWithProducts=3c616c71-03dc-46b9-a54f-1334a22dffe7&entries=BreakingChanges) and update your project accordingly.
+Also make sure that you configure the project as described at [Create a New Project](#create-a-new-project).

-## 1. There was an unhandled exception on the current circuit, so this circuit will be terminated.
+## 2. There was an unhandled exception on the current circuit, so this circuit will be terminated.
 For more details turn on detailed exceptions in 'CircuitOptions.DetailedErrors'.

 If you see this error message or a similar message, add the following code to the `ConfigureServices` method declared in the *Startup.cs* file: